kaiko-ai/eva/docs/datasets/crc.md

 ```
 NCT-CRC-HE-100K                # All images used for training
-├── ADI                        # All labelled patches belonging to the 1st class
+├── ADI                        # All labeled patches belonging to the 1st class
 │   ├── ADI-AAAFLCLY.tif
 │   ├── ...
-├── BACK                       # All labelled patches belonging to the 2nd class
+├── BACK                       # All labeled patches belonging to the 2nd class
 │   ├── ...
 └── ...

 NCT-CRC-HE-100K-NONORM         # All images used for training
-├── ADI                        # All labelled patches belonging to the 1st class
+├── ADI                        # All labeled patches belonging to the 1st class
 │   ├── ADI-AAAFLCLY.tif
 │   ├── ...
-├── BACK                       # All labelled patches belonging to the 2nd class
+├── BACK                       # All labeled patches belonging to the 2nd class
 │   ├── ...
 └── ...